Evaluation of WGEA’s implementation of reforms to the Workplace Gender Equality Act 2012

-- a requirement for employers to share their Executive Summary and Industry Benchmark Report with their board
+• Reform 1: a requirement for employers to share their Executive Summary and Industry Benchmark Report with their Board

-- a new gender equality standard for employers with 500 or more employees to have a policy or strategy against each of the 6 gender equality indicators
+• Reform 3: a new gender equality standard for employers who directly employ 500 or more employees to have a policy or strategy against each of the 6 gender equality indicators

-- a requirement for employers with 500 or more employees to select and commit to achieving gender equality targets.
+• Reform 4: a requirement for employers who directly employ 500 or more employees to select and meet, or make progress against gender equality targets.
 (This reform was not legislated before the delivery of the baseline report.)

 Evaluation framework